gpratte/texastoc-server-v5/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Branch 13-this-and-that
+## Branch 14-build-and-run

-Resurrect the files in the this-and-that folder
+Resurrect docker files and flesh out readme for building and running